Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 ### Predefined step `predefined.reflect`

- This is the step for a copying the files by means of [reflector](ResourceReflector.md#Resource-reflector).
+ This is the step for copying the files by means of [reflector](ResourceReflector.md#Resource-reflector).

  Reflectors choose a set of files over which to perform some operation.
-The step `predefined.reflect` performs copying of files from one place to another.
+The step `predefined.reflect` performs the copying of files from one place to another.
 By default, copying is performed with the storing of hard-links between a couple of files.
 This means that the destination file and the source file will have the same content.
 Furthermore any changes made to one of the files will be displayed by the operating system in another file.

  The step includes the `reflector` field to indicate the resource of the section` reflector` and field  `verbosity`, which determines the level of verbal output of the console, namely the amount of service information while step performing.
 The range of change in verbal level can be set from 0 to 9.
 9 - the highest level of the verbosity.